How to Pay for Private School, Even When You’re Low on Funds

 1. School Financial Aid

-The first stop of the journey to financial aid is the school itself.
+The first stop on the journey to financial aid is the school itself.
 Many schools use a third-party assessment to determine the amount of aid a family qualifies for.
 Some of the assessments include the FACTS Grant & Aid Assessment and the National Association of Independent Schools’ (or NAIS’s) School & Student Services (SSS), along with Financial Aid and Student Tuition (FAST).
 These applications estimate how much a family could reasonably contribute toward tuition.
-They analyze income and expenses, assets and debts, age of the parent(s), family size, and how many children attend schools that charge tuition.
+They analyze income and expenses, assets and debts, the age of the parent(s), family size, and how many children attend schools that charge tuition.

 Even if you think you may not qualify for aid, go ahead and fill out the application.
 If you aren’t approved for enough assistance in your opinion, you can appeal to the school.
 Schools are often open to payment plans and working individually with families who are looking for ways to pay for private school.

 That being said, most schools require families to pay at least a little something.
 This is meant to encourage them to prioritize education in their budget.
 At the Paideia School, a non-sectarian school in Atlanta, every family is expected to pay some amount toward tuition.
 As such, the financial aid awards range from 20 to 99 percent of tuition.